 Jenny Andersson is CNRS Research Professor (section 40, Politique, pouvoir, organisation).
 She joined the CNRS and Sciences po in 2009 after several visiting and post-doctoral fellowships at the European University Institute, Florence, and at the Center for European Studies, Harvard University.
 She holds a PhD in Economic History from Uppsala University (2003).
 Her PhD dissertation about the transformations of the Swedish social-democracy after World War Two was published in 2006 by Manchester University Press, Between Growth and Security: Swedish Social Democracy from a Strong Society to a Third Way.

-Since 2016, Andersson co-directs the Franco German collaborative research center MaxPo : Coping with instability in advanced market societies.
-The research program can be found here.
+From 2016 to 2019, Jenny Andersson co-directed the Franco German collaborative research center MaxPo : Coping with instability in advanced market societies.

 Political economy of social democracy, political history of neoliberalism, transnational history, histories of prediction in the global field